- Client: Maggie's

 Design challenge

-As well as managing the complex sequencing and interfaces between trades the project team went above and beyond coordinating the various supply chain partners involved in delivering the design.
+As well as managing the complex sequencing and interfaces between trades, the project team went above and beyond coordinating the various supply chain partners involved in delivering the design.

-Quality Driven
+Quality driven

 The team took the time to get the right people on board, inviting them to visit site to understand what needed to be achieved, and then working closely with them to navigate the various constraints and deliver to the right standard.
 On occasion it took three months talking something through and then a couple of days installing it.
 The product had to be the absolute focus as well as getting people to buy into the quality.
 The complexity of a building like this also brought with it learning opportunities for those involved.
 There were instances where our contractors were doing things that they wouldn’t normally do in terms of the intricacy and detail.
-For example, singling out the amount of planting and the metres and metres of soil required on the timber spanning roof took hours of precision planning.

 Manufacturing challenge